Water Resources Projects

 Update to the Catalog of Stormwater Best Management Practices for Idaho Cities and Counties

-Harmony was the prime consultant and lead author responsible for completing a comprehensive update to the 2005 version of the Idaho Department of Environmental Quality (DEQ) Catalog of BMPs for Idaho Cities and Counties, which is expected to be released in 2020 or 2021.
+Harmony was the prime consultant and lead author responsible for completing a comprehensive update to the 2005 version of the Idaho Department of Environmental Quality (DEQ) Catalog of BMPs, which was released in 2020.
 Harmony collaborated with DEQ staff and subconsultants, Stantec Consulting and Geosyntec Consulting, who provided QA/QC services.
 The update includes changes to make the Catalog easier to use, additions to the Catalog, and revisions to more than 100 temporary and permanent BMPs.
 Harmony composed new chapters on green infrastructure, low-impact development, cold weather climates, mountainous terrain, and innovative BMPs.
 Each BMP fact sheet was edited to include prescriptive design guidance while incorporating the latest technologies and practices.
 Each BMP fact sheet was edited to include photos and description of the BMP, information on where and when the BMP is most applicable, what limitations may affect its use, as well as design, construction, and maintenance guidance.

 Gros Ventre River Bank Stabilization - Teton County, Wyoming